 - Graffiti symbols, writing or art work promoting extremist messages or images;

-- Pupils accessing extremist material online, including through social networking sites;
+- Pupils accessing extremist material online, including through social networking sites and any other digital means;

 - Parental reports of changes in behaviour, friendships or actions and requests for assistance;